sanctum-black/blog/computer-science/what-is-julia-and-why-it-matters/what-is-julia-and-why-it-matters.md

 Also, Julia supports a fascinating concept known as multiple dispatch.
 This feature refers to the fact that a function or method can be dynamically dispatched based on the runtime (*dynamic*) type or, in the more general case, some other attribute of more than one of its arguments.
 This is extremely useful and adds flexibility to our programs.

 We also mentioned that Julia is **dynamically-typed**.
-This means that most of its type checking is performed at runtime instead of compile-time.
+This means most of its type checking is performed at runtime instead of compile-time.
 The nice thing about Julia is that this feature is optional since it can statically type the data types, meaning more robustness, runtime speed, and safer data handling.

 Having enumerated all these fabulous characteristics, why did Dr. Edelman refer to Julia as a "*Language to heal the planet*"?
 Well, let's unravel this step-by-step: